adanngrha/adann/README.md

 # 💫About Me :
 🎓 I'm an Undergraduate Informatics Engineering Student, currently on my third-year.
 🔭 I’m currently working as a Laboratory Assistant.
-🌱 I’m currently learning Web Development (MERN Stack or Laravel) and Mobile Development (Flutter).
+🌱 I’m currently learning Web Development (MERN Stack or Laravel) and Machine Learning.
-👯 I’m looking to collaborate on Web or Mobile Development projects.
+👯 I’m looking to collaborate on Web, Machine Learning, or AI projects.
 👨‍💻 All of my projects are available at [here.](https://adanngrha.notion.site/30b00669ee3f41ac88b2d5d00d3def23?v=02517b838e8a4741a221d8825b2ef2d0)
 💪 I'm a hardworker, fast learner, and always eager to learn more.